JordanL2/ModularCalculator/README.md

 		* Alternatively, hide these options when features not installed
 	* Should unit in answer be coloured same as the syntax highlight colour for units?
 	* When error, put statement with error syntax highlighting and error message in the result list display
+	* Option to switch between horizontal and vertical layout

 * Stability:
 	* Auto-save state occasionally